-In addition to our listed partners, the Attorney General would like to thank USPIS and Queens District Attorney Melinda Katz for their valuable participation and assistance in this investigation.
+Attorney General James would like to thank Queens District Attorney Melinda Katz for her office’s valuable assistance in this investigation.

-The investigation was led by members of NYDETF Group T-23, under the overall supervision of NYPD Deputy Inspector and NYPD Commanding Officer of the Drug Enforcement Task Force Thomas Kelly, NYPD DEA Acting Deputy Special Agent in Charge Jimmy Arroyo, and Special Agent in Charge of the U.S. DEA New York Division Frank A. Tarentino III.
-NYPD Assistant Chief Christopher McCormack is the Commanding Officer of the Criminal Task Force Division.
-Chief James Essig is the NYPD Chief of Detectives.
+The investigation was led by members of NYDETF Group T-32, under the overall supervision of NYPD Deputy Inspector and NYPD Commanding Officer of the Drug Enforcement Task Force Thomas Kelly, DEA Deputy Special Agent in Charge Frank Del Re, and Special Agent in Charge of the U.S. DEA New York Division Frank A. Tarentino III.
+NYPD Assistant Chief Christopher McCormack, NYPD Chief of Detectives Chief James Essig, Major Brian Webster, Troop Commander of the NYS Police Troop NYC, and Captain Michael Sumnick, NYS Police Zone Two Commander were also involved in this investigation.